Himanshu0670/Appium/Appium documentation.md

 - **Android virtual device are `Emulator`**
 - **iOS virtual device are `Simulator`**

+## Why Appium(Advantages)
+- Cross platform: Android & iOS we can test native, hybrid & web app.
+- Allow you to communicate with other apps, Ex: WhatsApp, (Majority of tools doesn't support this).
+- No pre-compilation of your app.
+- Support for built in app: alarm, phone, calendar etc.
+- Any WebDriver compatible language is supported: java, obective C, Ruby,php, C#.

+## Limitations of Appium
+- For Android, no support for Android API level <17(for android v>4.1)if your mobile having less than 17 then we need to go for selendroid.
+- Script execution is very slow on iOS & Android virtual devices.
+- No support for toast messgage.
+- No parallel execution directly.

+# What is Appium
+Appium is an open-source test automation tool that allows developers and testers to automate tests for mobile applications.
+Appium is mobile web, native & hybrid software application test automation tool developed and supported by [Sauce Labs](https://saucelabs.com/).
+It is open-source automation tool which is useful to automate Android & iOS platform apps.

 ## How to find `appPackage` and `appActivity` in a app Real/Virtual device
 To find the `appPackage` and `appActivity` in a app Real/Virtual devices using adb (Android Debug Bridge) on Windows, follow these steps: